awsdocs/aws-net-developer-guide/doc_source/csharp_glue_code_examples.md

 The following code examples show you how to perform actions and implement common scenarios by using the AWS SDK for \.NET with AWS Glue\.

-*Actions* are code excerpts that show you how to call individual service functions\.
+*Actions* are code excerpts from larger programs and must be run in context\.
+While actions show you how to call individual service functions, you can see actions in context in their related scenarios and cross\-service examples\.

 *Scenarios* are code examples that show you how to accomplish a specific task by calling multiple functions within the same service\.